koeckni/GithubActionTest-Praktikum/README.md

 • Why is the change necessary?
 • What effect does this change have?

-if finished, type ":wq" to save and exit
+if finished, esc and type ":wq" to save and exit

+<ins>Step 4:</ins>
+type "git push -u origin master" to push your local content to GitHub.